Active Projects

 Predictive Processing in Visual Perception

 Sensory information we experience about the hidden states of the world is often incomplete, weak, ambiguous, or noisy.
 Thus, recognizing a stimulus based on only the sensory input may sometimes be very difficult.
 However, our visual system usually comes up with a useful interpretation of a visual scene pretty quickly because our prior knowledge facilitates perception while we make decisions.
 In this line of work, we investigate how prior knowledge and expectations affect early visual processes.
 We use psychophysics, computational modeling, and fMRI to unravel the effect of expectation on visual perception and the computational mechanisms underlying those effects.
-(This project has been supported by funds from TUBITAK).
+(This project was partly supported by funds from TUBITAK).
 Here are some relevant readings

 Malik, A, Doerschner, K, Boyaci, H (2023).
 Unmet expectations about material properties delay perceptual decisions.
 Vision Research, 208. https://doi.org/10.1016/j.visres.2023.108223 (Also bioRxiv https://www.biorxiv.org/content/10.1101/2022.07.28.501825)